 More than just humming, there will be picking and strumming and singing and drumming and a whole lot more as these memorable concert performers appear center-stage at the Emerson Center in 2015.
-Already, we enjoyed folk singer Livingston Taylor's Valentinue's Day appearance.
-Now. choice seats are still available for the final two programs in this "Masters of Music" Series.
+Already, we enjoyed folk singer Livingston Taylor's Valentinue's Day appearance and John Sebastian's (The Lovin' Spoonful) mid-March concert.
+Now, choice seats are still available for the final program in this "Masters of Music" Series.

 Last in the three part series, to be held on Friday evening, April 10 at 7 p.m., are two musical greats, Janis Ian and Tom Paxton.
 Janis Ian is an American songwriter, singer, musician, columnist and author.
 She has won two Grammy Awards, the first in 1975 for her song "At Seventeen" and the second in 2013 for Best Spoken Word Album, for her autobiography, Society's Child.
 The latter, in 1967, reached #14 on the Billboard Hot 100, the single having sold 600,000 copies, and the album 350,000.
 In 2001, "Society's Child" was inducted into the Grammy Hall of Fame, which honors recordings considered timeless and important to music history In addition to being an award-winning singer-songwriter, Ian writes science fiction and is currently presenting her first children's book, The Tiny Mouse, which is published along with an accompanying CD.